learn-co-curriculum/phase-0-getting-code-with-git/README.md

 ## Conclusion

 GitHub gives developers many ways to collaborate.
-Using `git fork` and `git clone` together allows you to make local copies of others' code.
-As you saw with cloning React, this is something you can do on _any_ public GitHub repository.
+Using `git fork` and `git clone` together allows you to make copies of others' code.
-So if you've found a GitHub repository that you'd love to modify for your own use, you can use this process to make your own copy and modify away.